Eric-Robert-Lawson/attractor-oncology/Cancer_Research/BRCA/DEEP_DIVE/BRCA_Cross_Subtype_Literature_Check.md

 **Status as of 2026-03-05:**
 Actively enrolling.
 Two cohorts:
-— Cohort A (neoadjuvant early TNBC): nab-paclitaxel + atezolizumab + tiragolumab + carboplatin × 4, then
+Cohort A (neoadjuvant early TNBC): nab-paclitaxel + atezolizumab + tiragolumab + carboplatin × 4, then
 doxorubicin/cyclophosphamide + atezolizumab + tiragolumab
-  × 4, then surgery and adjuvant immunotherapy
+× 4, surgery, adjuvant immunotherapy.
-— Cohort B (metastatic): nab-paclitaxel + atezolizumab
+Cohort B (metastatic): nab-paclitaxel + atezolizumab
-  + tiragolumab q3w until progression
++ tiragolumab q3w until progression.
-— Primary endpoints: pCR (Cohort A), 6-month PFS (Cohort B) — Multi-omics biomarker arm included
+Primary endpoints: pCR (Cohort A), 6-month PFS (Cohort B).
+Multi-omics biomarker arm included.
-— Full recruitment expected mid-2026
+Full recruitment expected mid-2026.

 No interim efficacy results published.
 No claudin-low specific sub-analysis published.
 2025 AACR abstract confirmed ongoing design and rationale.
-18F-FDG PET/CT and 68Ga-FAPI-46 PET/CT for metabolic
-response monitoring.

 **Framework relevance:**
-The multi-omics arm is the mechanism by which claudin-low / memory-low enrichment and FOXP3/CD8A ratio analysis could be performed within the existing trial.
-The framework's prediction is testable in SKYLINE without a new trial — only biomarker analysis of enrolled samples is required.
+The multi-omics arm is the mechanism by which claudin-low/memory-low enrichment and FOXP3/CD8A ratio analysis can be performed within the existing trial without new enrolment.
+The framework's prediction is testable within SKYLINE — only biomarker analysis of enrolled samples is required.

-**Status verdict:** TRIAL ACTIVE, NO EFFICACY DATA.
+**Status: TRIAL ACTIVE, NO EFFICACY DATA.**
 Framework prediction remains testable and unrefuted.

 ---

-### CS-LIT-29: Tazemetostat clinical development in solid tumours (TNBC and ER+ breast cancer)
+### CS-LIT-29: Tazemetostat clinical development in TNBC and ER+ breast cancer

 **Status as of 2026-03-05:**

-APPROVED INDICATIONS:
-— EZH2-mutant follicular lymphoma (2020)
+Approved indications: EZH2-mutant follicular lymphoma, epithelioid sarcoma (2020).
-— Relapsed/refractory follicular lymphoma (2020)
-— Epithelioid sarcoma (2020)

-ONGOING TRIALS IN SOLID TUMOURS:
+Ongoing solid tumour trials:
-— NCT05023655: ARID1A-mutant solid tumours (Phase II,
+NCT05023655: ARID1A-mutant solid tumours (Phase II,
-  updated July 2025, still recruiting)
-— NCI Pediatric MATCH basket trial (refractory solid and CNS tumours with EZH2 mutations)
+updated July 2025, recruiting).
+NCI Pediatric MATCH basket trial.

-— No registered trial for tazemetostat in TNBC found
+No registered trial for tazemetostat in TNBC.
-— No registered trial for tazemetostat in ER+ breast cancer
+No registered trial for tazemetostat in ER+ breast cancer.

-COMBINATION SIGNAL:
+Convergent research direction:
-Cichowski group (Harvard/Ludwig) — Schade et al. Nature 2024:
+Schade et al. Nature 2024 (Harvard/Ludwig): AKT + EZH2i
-AKT + EZH2 inhibitor combination in TNBC.
+combination in TNBC.
 Strong preclinical data in PDX and GEM models.
-Machine learning for responder prediction.
-No clinical trial registered for this combination in TNBC yet as of 2026-03-05.
+No clinical trial registered for this combination in TNBC yet.

-Safety profile: EZH2 inhibitor safety systematic review (PeerJ 2024) confirms manageable safety across approved indications.
-Supports new solid tumour trials.

-**Status verdict:**
-Tazemetostat has NO active trials in TNBC or ER+ breast cancer as of 2026-03-05.
-The clinical space is completely unoccupied for the framework's primary TNBC predictions.

-The AKT+EZH2i combination (Schade 2024) represents
-an independent research direction that is convergent with but distinct from the framework's tazemetostat → fulvestrant sequence.
-The Schade approach targets a different downstream mechanism (involution pathway via AKT suppression) than the framework's approach (luminal identity restoration via FOXA1 → ET engagement).
+**Note on Schade vs framework approach:**
+Schade 2024 uses EZH2i as the first step in TNBC, then applies AKT inhibition to drive involution-like cell death.
-Both rely on EZH2i as the first step in TNBC.
+The framework uses EZH2i as the first step in TNBC, then applies fulvestrant to engage the restored ER programme.
+Both rely on EZH2i-driven differentiation.
+They target different downstream vulnerabilities of the differentiated state.
 They are complementary, not competing.

+**Status: CLINICAL SPACE COMPLETELY UNOCCUPIED for tazemetostat in TNBC or ER+ breast cancer.**

 ---

-### CS-LIT-30: Entinostat + ET combination trial data (E2112 / ENCORE 301 / NCT07235618)
+### CS-LIT-30: Entinostat + ET combination trial data

 **Status as of 2026-03-05:**